Cybersecurity- Languages to Learn

 The simple answer is 'yes'.
 For a career in cybersecurity, you need programming skills.
 Any software website or a mobile app requires some programming language and coding skills to be created.
 So, to get a good grasp on it, extensive knowledge of at least one programming language is necessary.

-The language, however, depends on your intended cybersecurity speciality, and it varies for executives, offensive and defensive cybersecurity professionals.
+The language, however, depends on your intended cybersecurity specialty, and it varies for executives, offensive and defensive cybersecurity professionals.

 General Cybersecurity Technical Skills Wanted